swagatpattnaik72/IntervueLoginTest/README.md

 ## What It Does
 - Launches Intervue.io
+- Hovers over the top menu items: Products, Solutions, and Resources
 - Logs in using test credentials
 - Clicks the search icon and searches for the word "hello"
 - Clicks on the matching suggestion